FHA Loan Requirements in 2022

 6. You can build a home.
 FHA construction loan.

-The minimum credit score requirement will increase with this loan type, and not all lenders or mortgage brokers offer this program.
+The minimum credit score requirement is 620 for an FHA construction loan, and not all lenders offer this program.
 It also takes a long time to build a home and is not usually recommended when purchasing a home for the first time.
 It’s a stressful process.

 7. You can buy a fixer-upper.